 Wages in the Federal Work Study Program currently are funded to a maximum of 60 percent by the federal government, to the extent of the college’s federal allocation for the program, and 40 percent by the employing departments or off-campus, nonprofit agencies.
 The supervisor will select the established pay rates they will pay the student.
 Federal minimum wage is $7.25 per hour.

 Students receive an official financial aid award notification from the Office of Admissions and Financial Aid.
 The award notification will state the financial aid that the student is eligible for at that time.
 If a student is eligible for Federal Work Study, the authorized award will be listed in the award notification.
 The award amount is usually listed for the fall and spring terms as such:

 The student must accept their awards via their Student Service Center in PeopleSoft.
-If the student has accepted the Federal Work Study award, their Job Permit Card and a Federal Work Study FAQ will be emailed to them on the Monday following acceptance of the award.
+If the student has accepted the Federal Work Study award, a Federal Work Study Q&A will be emailed to them on the Monday following acceptance of the award.

 If a student is awarded financial aid which in total exceeds his/her federally determined eligibility, a Federal Work Study award can be reduced or cancelled.
 In this case, the Federal Work Study Office will notify the student; however, it is the student’s responsibility to ensure that his/her supervisor knows of the change.
 Since the financial aid process is ongoing, supervisors should have alternative sources to pay the student in the case the student’s award is reduced or cancelled.

-    Please reference the Payroll department’s biweekly payroll schedule.
-All biweekly PRISM Trks time cards must be entered by noon on the Monday following the pay period end date.
+Please reference the Payroll Department’s biweekly payroll schedule.
+All biweekly PRISM Trks time cards must be entered by noon on the Monday following the pay period end date, unless otherwise noted.

 - Explain the assignment to the student to avoid any misunderstandings of employer expectations.